N. Korea offers to shut nuclear test site in May, invite US experts - Journal du Cameroun

 Pyongyang has long wanted to see an end to the US military presence and nuclear umbrella over the South, but it invaded its neighbour in 1950 and is the only one of the two Koreas to possess nuclear weapons.

-When Kim stepped over the military demarcation line that divides the peninsula he became the first North Korean leader to set foot in the South since the Korean War hostilities ceased in 1953 with an armistice rather than a peace treaty.
+The two leaders also pledged in a joint statement to formally end the Korean War, which ceased in 1953 with an armistice rather than a peace treaty.

-In a joint statement, the two Korean leaders also pledged to seek a peace treaty this year to formally declare the Korean War over.
+And in another conciliatory gesture, Kim said he would move North Korea’s clocks 30 minutes forward to unify with the South’s time zone, Seoul said Sunday.
+Pyongyang changed its standard time to half an hour behind the South in 2015.